top of page

 For us ethical simply means 'Cruelty Free' meaning that the furs/bones we work with haven't been obtained via harmful methods, it is very important to us that animals don't suffer for our craft.. this however covers a variety of sources!

-The majority of animals we work with are road casualties and animals that have passed away of natural causes within the pet community, some are found already deceased in nature.
-We work with animals that are dispatched and discarded humanely as a means of pest/population control, such as grey squirrels, and rabbits, and specimens that are raised in regulated facilities with welfare in mind, and dispatched humanely for their derivatives, such as rodents and rabbits raised for wholeprey and reptile foods, antique projects may be taken on from time to time.
+A very large portion of the animals we work with are road casualties and animals that have passed away of natural causes within the pet community, some are found already deceased in nature.
+We work with animals that are dispatched and discarded humanely as a means of pest/population control, such as grey squirrels, and rabbits, and specimens that are raised in regulated facilities with welfare in mind, and dispatched humanely for their derivatives, such as rodents and rabbits raised for wholeprey, reptile foods and byproducts of homesteading life as well as antique projects which may be taken on from time to time.

 What happens to the rest of the animal, once the hide is processed?
-We try to make use of every part of the animal where possible, skulls and bones are processed individually for display or articulation, any un-used fur scraps make up curiosity displays, meat scraps are dried out to provide a filler diet for our clean-up crew (beetle colony) and the remainder of meat, if fresh and uncontaminated, is prepared and donated to be used as food for animals if it can’t be consumed by our own mini-zoo here at home.
+We try to make use of every part of the animal where possible, skulls and bones are processed individually for display or articulation, any un-used fur scraps make up curiosity displays, meat scraps are dried out to provide a filler diet for our clean-up crew (beetle colony) and the remainder of meat and offal, if fresh and uncontaminated, is prepared and safely consumed by our own mini-zoo here at home.
 When pets come in for preservation, they are generally laid to rest or cremated at their families request.

 bottom of page